nithinmurali/pygsheets/README.md

 * Simple to use
 * Open spreadsheets using _title_ or _key_
 * Extract range, entire row or column values.
-* Google spreadsheet api v4 support
+* Google spreadsheet api __v4__ support

 ## Basic Usage

-1. [Obtain OAuth2 credentials from Google Developers Console](https://console.developers.google.com/start/api?id=sheets.googleapis.com) and save the file as client_secret.json in same directory as project
+1. [Obtain OAuth2 credentials from Google Developers Console](https://console.developers.google.com/start/api?id=sheets.googleapis.com) for google spreadsheet and drive api and save the file as client_secret.json in same directory as project

 2. Start using pygsheets: